Distributed Mixture-of-Experts and Expert Parallelism

 return weighted_sum, probs, outputs

-A major difference between the two approaches is the loss function picked.
-One picks an error function \(E = \| d - \sum_i p_i \, o_i \| ^2\), where \(o_i\) is the output vector of expert \(i\), \(p_i\) is the router’s probability for the expert \(i\), and \(d\) is the correct label for the input.
-The other claims that the previous form leads to starvation of experts where some experts are never assigned any importance (and one expert is overpowered i.e. assigned most of the gating importance).
-It suggestes instead the error function \(E = \sum_i p_i \| d - \, o_i \| ^2\) and its variant form based on the negative log-likelihood to overcome this.
+A major difference between the two 1991 approaches is the loss function used.
+One can pick an error function \(E = \| d - \sum_i p_i \, o_i \| ^2\), where \(o_i\) is the output vector of expert \(i\), \(p_i\) is the router’s probability for expert \(i\), and \(d\) is the correct label for the input.
+The other argues that this form can lead to starvation of experts (some experts are never assigned any importance) and overpowering (one expert gets most of the probability mass).
+It suggests instead the error function \(E = \sum_i p_i \| d - o_i \| ^2\) (and variants based on negative log-likelihood).

 def loss_per_token_Adaptive_Mixture_1991(probs, outputs, labels):